 Setting Up a Rural Homeschooling Classroom with Fast, Reliable Wireless Broadband Internet

+This guide is a homeschooling classroom wireless internet setup guide to solve your rural, internet connection problems.
 Here’s a question for your next class discussion: why do 41% of American schools still lack a broadband internet connection?
-Despite

 – The popular digital library JSTOR gives subscribers immediate access to 2,000 journals and 15,000 books.

 – There are also 60 free online academic databases with hundreds of thousands of articles on any research subject.

 – Last year, 28% of higher education students were enrolled in at least one online course.

 Yet, like many students in rural areas around the country, your homeschooler may lack access to fast internet simply because no broadband internet service providers will provide cable or DSL internet connections where you live.
 Luckily, there are a number of reliable internet alternatives for homeschooling in remote areas:

 There are two workable wireless broadband internet alternatives to cable or DSL internet for classrooms in rural areas: mobile broadband and satellite internet.